I was a fattie for years.

 - You lose fat while preserving the majority of your lean body mass, resulting in a lean and fit look.
 Sign me up!

-- At Tektōn Body, we opt for the latter result.
+- With the Tekton Body approach, we opt for the latter result.
 To do so, we eat at least 1 gram of protein per pound of body weight.
 We’ll get into specifics later in this article.

 How much fat will I lose?